 Tara Books Store, Chennai

 Once I introduced myself, the staff took me around the space.
-The ground floor is a bookstore, first floor more of a meeting space with the artworks from the books displayed on the walls.
+The ground floor is a bookstore, first floor more of a meeting space with the artworks from the books splayed on the walls.
 The top floor is the editorial office where the designers and the editors work from.
 The narrow spiral staircase that connects the three floors is not devoid of art either.
 Below the spiral is a neatly painted snake.
-And in the footsteps, I could see letter E, M etc marked with an arrow sign.
-I was told these lead you to various parts of the building like Editing, Meeting etc. Very Interesting!
+And in the footsteps, I could see the letters E, M, etc marked with an arrow sign.
+I was told these lead you to various parts of the building like editing, meeting, etc. Very interesting!

-Standing at Tara Books Store was like being in a culture lab.
+Standing at this books store was like being in a culture lab.
 Walls, books, and designs – everything shows you the glimpses of diversity that Indian artisans can create with the same few basic colors.
-Madhubani, Pithora, Patua, Pattachitra & Bhil arts appear to be talking to each other, letting you draw parallels and differences in them and make you absorb them in a unique way.
-It is a place that celebrates visual storytelling by not just making stories come alive on their pages.
-But also by providing better livelihood options to Indian folk artists.
-They are sending stories from India across the world as their books get translated into many global languages across the world.
+Madhubani, Pithora, Patua, Pattachitra & Bhil arts appear to be talking to each other.
+Letting you draw parallels and differences in them and make you absorb them in a unique way.
+It is a place that celebrates visual storytelling.
+Not just by making stories come alive on its pages, but also by providing better livelihood options to Indian folk artists.
+They are sending stories from India across the world.
+Their books get translated into many global languages across the world.

-Flipped through the books, picked up a couple of books with an urge to buy more…
+Flipped through the books, and picked up a couple of books with an urge to buy more…

 If you love books and if you have young children, the Tara Books store is a highly recommended place on your next visit to Chennai.
 Visiting the store would be a learning experience in itself.